 The information set forth herein contains "forward-looking statements."
 You can identify these statements by the fact that they do not relate strictly to historical or current facts or discuss the business and affairs of CIM Commercial on a prospective basis.
 Further, statements that include words such as "may," "will," "project," "might," "expect," "believe," "anticipate," "intend," "could," "would," "estimate," "continue," "pursue" or "should" or the negative or other words or expressions of similar meaning, may identify forward-looking statements.
 CIM Commercial bases these forward-looking statements on particular assumptions that it has made in light of its experience, as well as its perception of expected future developments and other factors that it believes are appropriate under the circumstances.
-As you read and consider the information herein, you are cautioned to not place undue reliance on these forward-looking statements involve risks, uncertainties and assumptions.
+As you read and consider the information herein, you are cautioned to not place undue reliance on these forward-looking statements.
+These statements are not guarantees of performance or results and speak only as of the date of this prospectus.
+These forward-looking statements involve risks, uncertainties and assumptions.
 In light of these risks and uncertainties, there can be no assurance that the results and events contemplated by the forward-looking statements contained herein will in fact transpire.
 New factors emerge from time to time, and it is not possible for CIM Commercial to predict all of them.
 Nor can CIM Commercial assess the impact of each such factor or the extent to which any factor, or combination of factors may cause results to differ materially from those contained in any forward-looking statement.